 5:50 Interest rates and higher liquidity in the market

-16:00 How Schroders approaches on ESG investing and ESG fund solutions
+16:00 How Schroders approaches ESG investing and ESG fund solutions

-21:30 How Aberdeen approaches on ESG investing and ESG fund solutions
+21:30 How Aberdeen approaches ESG investing and ESG fund solutions

-34:20 Can you get higher returns from ESG investing as we do good?
+34:20 Can you get higher returns from doing good?

-40:08 How does ESG Investing drives other macro trends
+40:08 How ESG Investing drives other macro trends

-57:50 Poll results: What aspect of ESG investing resonates most with you
+57:50 Poll results: Which aspect of ESG investing resonates most with you?

-David: There are many interpretations of ESG Investing.
-Broadly speaking, ESG investing involves understanding how companies are operated and their impact that they have on the environment, on society and on the corporate governance funds.
+David Smith, Aberdeen Standard Investments, Senior Investment Director: There are many interpretations of ESG investing.
+Broadly speaking, it involves understanding how companies are operated and the impact that they have on the environment, on society, and on the corporate governance funds.

 Across industries, it will mean different things for different companies.
-Some companies may have a greater impact in climate change, in the way they manage supply chain, and labor force or the impact that they have on the local community,
+Some companies may have a greater impact in climate change, in the way they manage the supply chain, and the labour force, or the impact that they have on the local community,

-When it is specifically comes to investing, there are many different terms that were invented.
+When it specifically comes to investing, there are many different terms that have been invented.
 One way to categorise ESG investing is to think of it as a spectrum of different types of ESG investing.

 On the far left of the spectrum is an exclusionary strategy.
 The negative exclusion approach is when investors wants to express their political, social and ethical beliefs in the way they invest.